 “Data protection goes beyond a corporation’s social responsibility in a digital age,” writes John Rhoades, Managing Director, Data Privacy & Technology Compliance at Insperity.
 “It has become an essential compliance function for any organization that collects, uses, or shares personal information or other potentially sensitive data.”

 What he doesn’t say is that in the digital age, that category includes literally every organization.

-With that in mind, every organization today must be proactive in setting up a privacy program that protects access to sensitive information not just for the laws that exist now but for those that are sure to be passed.
+With that in mind, every organization today must be proactive in setting up privacy programs that protect access to sensitive information not just for the laws that exist now but for those that are sure to be passed.

-While much of what is written in this post is department-specific, there are clearly practices that tie them all together that every single department from the custodial staff up to the c-suite should be aware of and abide by.
+While much of what is written in this post is department-specific, there are clear data privacy management best practices that tie them all together that every single department from the custodial staff up to the C-suite should be aware of and abide by.

-These include general privacy best practices such as:
+These include general data privacy management best practices such as: